System of a Down

-System of a Down (also known as SoaD or simply System) is an American heavy metal band formed in Glendale, California, in 1994.
-Since 1997, the band has consisted of Serj Tankian (lead vocals, keyboards); Daron Malakian (guitar, vocals); Shavo Odadjian (bass, backing vocals); and John Dolmayan (drums), who replaced original drummer Andy Khachaturian.
+System of a Down is an Armenian-American heavy metal band formed in Glendale, California, in 1994.
+Since 1997, the band has consisted of founding members Serj Tankian (lead vocals, keyboards), Daron Malakian (guitar, vocals), and Shavo Odadjian (bass, backing vocals); along with John Dolmayan (drums), who replaced original drummer Andy Khachaturian.

 The band achieved commercial success with the release of five studio albums, three of which debuted at number one on the US Billboard 200.
 System of a Down has been nominated for four Grammy Awards, and their song "B.Y.O.B." won a Grammy Award for Best Hard Rock Performance in 2006.
+Known for their politically charged lyrics, many of their songs address social and political issues, such as the anti-war message in "B.Y.O.B." and criticism of the prison industrial complex and the war on drugs in "Prison Song."
 The band went on hiatus in 2006 and reunited in 2010.
-Other than two new songs in 2020 ("Protect the Land" and "Genocidal Humanoidz"), System of a Down has not released a full-length record since the Mezmerize and Hypnotize albums in 2005.
+Other than two new songs in 2020 ("Protect the Land" and "Genocidal Humanoidz"), System of a Down has not released any new material since the Mezmerize and Hypnotize albums in 2005.
 The band has sold over 12 million records worldwide, while two of their singles, "Aerials" and "Hypnotize", reached number one on Billboard's Alternative Songs chart.

-All members of System of a Down are of Armenian descent, being born to Armenian immigrants or being immigrants themselves.
+All members of System of a Down are of Armenian descent, either born to Armenian immigrants or immigrants themselves.

 History

 Soil (1992–1994)

 Serj Tankian and Daron Malakian attended Rose and Alex Pilibos Armenian School as children.
-However, due to their eight-year age difference they did not meet until 1992 while working on separate projects at the same recording studio.
-They formed a band named Soil with Tankian on vocals and keyboards, Malakian on vocals and guitar, Dave Hakopyan (who later played in The Apex Theory/Mt.
+Due to their eight-year age difference, they did not meet until 1992 while working on separate projects at the same recording studio.
+They formed a band named Soil with Tankian on vocals and keyboards, Malakian on vocals and guitar, Dave Hakopyan (who later played in the band The Apex Theory/Mt.
 Helium) on bass and Domingo "Dingo" Laranio on drums.
 The band hired Shavo Odadjian (another Rose and Alex Pilibos alumnus) as manager, although he eventually joined Soil on second guitar.
 In 1994, after only one live show at the Roxy and one jam session recording, Hakopyan and Laranio left the band.